kylecorry31/Andromeda-App-Template/README.md

 - Enhanced list view

 # How to use
-1. Create a fork of this repo
+1. Create a fork of this repo or copy its files into your repo
 2. Rename the package
 3. Modify app colors and name
 4. Replace app icon (regenerate?)